- What are the SharePoint default ASPX pages?

 ShareGate Desktop will set the homepage of the newly created site as an exact copy of the source site.

 For example, if you copy a SharePoint 2007 site collection as a subsite for a SharePoint 2010 site collection, the destination subsite homepage will be named default.aspx.

-In ShareGate Desktop, you can access your default homepage in Migration, Copy Content if the file is located under Site Pages.
+In ShareGate Desktop, you can migrate your default homepage with Copy Content if the file is located under Site Pages.

 When you copy content, ShareGate Desktop copies the content of the source homepage to the destination homepage.
-If it's from SharePoint 2003 or SharePoint 2007, it will be copied over to the destination, but it will not be merged into the original homepage.
+If it is from SharePoint 2003 or SharePoint 2007, it will be copied over to the destination, but it will not be merged into the original homepage.
 The setting for the site welcome page will also be adjusted to point toward the default.aspx page.

 In this case, the two pages will coexist as follows, but only one will be the homepage:

 The homepage is dictated by the setting under Site Settings -> Site Welcome page in your SharePoint site.